DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 # Writing a "Hello World" Rust Kernel

-Our rust kernel is a proof of concept that a 64 bit kernel may be written with rust on qemu in rust.
+Our rust kernel is a proof of concept that a 64 bit kernel targeting riscv may be written with rust.
 We'll target the `sifive_u` machine on qemu and use the openSBI bootloader as our bios.

 ## Boilerplate

 We first create a `Cargo.toml` file.
 Pretty standard so far.
 We don't bother to specify any targets as the defaults are good enough.
 Then we create a `src/main.rs` file.
 We include a `_start` symbol and a panic handler.
 This is the bare minimum Rust requires to compile properly.
-We enable `no_std`, as we will only be using the `core` rust library on bare metal,`no_main` as initially we will not have a `main` function, and `naked_functions` as we do not want Rust to start pushing registers to the stack in`_start` before we have initialized the stack pointer.
+We enable `no_std`, as we will only be using the `core` rust library on bare metal, `no_main` as initially we will not have a `main` function, and `naked_functions` as we do not want Rust to start pushing registers to the stack in `_start` before we have initialized the stack pointer.

 ```rust
 #![no_std]